 That’s a minor qualm though.
 The awkward cuts generally add to the exploitation feel of Haywire.
 I dig as well the use of extended silences between retro tracks to heighten suspense.
 It goes to show less can indeed mean more, especially when filming guerilla-style in Dublin and Barcelona.
 The two cities have such distinct personalities beyond the usual postcard sights, and I love the way the movie capitalizes on the genre’s low-budget grit to bring out their natural splendour.

 The same can be said of Carano, whose unique beauty, by which I mean extreme hotness, would give any Hollywood starlet a run for her money when stripped of all the glitz.
-She may come off a bit limited as an actress, but the woman is an undeniable star: fierce (she does her own stunts), commanding (call her a bad name in her face), and sixteen kinds of gorgeous (I love that uneven bob).
+She may come off a bit limited as an actress, but the woman is an undeniable star: fierce (she does her own stunts), commanding (call her a bad name to her face), and sixteen kinds of gorgeous (I love that uneven bob).
 Yes, I’ve got a bit of a crush on her, no pun intended, but then so does Soderbergh.
 This, the camera makes undeniable.

 If the director had retired as he keeps promising, he’d likely be painting Carano’s eyes right now or sculpting the curve of her neck.
 Instead, he’s made Haywire, which resembles Quentin Tarantino’s own seventies throwbacks only in that we sense a gifted creator indulging himself a bit heavily.
 I’m not complaining, mind you.
 It’s always fun to see people doing what they love.
 If Steven Soderbergh wants to spend his free time making Gina Carano a household name, then more power to him.